giogaspa/fastify-multitenant/README.md

 # Fastify Multi-Tenancy Plugin

-A flexible and fully pluggable multi-tenancy plugin for Fastify, written in **TypeScript**.
+A flexible multi-tenancy plugin for Fastify, written in **TypeScript**.
 It supports multiple tenant detection strategies and allows dynamic registration and isolation of tenant-specific resources like databases, APIs, or any custom service.

 ## Features

 ### Done

-- 🔍 **Composable tenant detection** via identifier strategies (e.g., `headerIdentifierStrategy`, `cookieIdentifierStrategy`)
+- 🔍 **Composable tenant detection** via identifier strategies (e.g., `headerIdentifierStrategy`, `queryIdentifierStrategy`, `cookieIdentifierStrategy`,...)
 - 🧩 **Register tenant-specific resources** (DB, Mailer, OpenAI, in-memory stores, etc.)
-- 🔁 **Access other resources inside a resource (composability)**
+- 🔁 **Access other resources inside a resource**
 - ✨ Written in **TypeScript** with full type safety and autocompletion

 ### In progress

-- 🪝 **Lifecycle hooks per resource**
 - ⚡ **Per-resource caching and expiration**
+- 🧠 **Cache `resolveTenantConfig` results with expiration and manual reset**
 - 🧹 **Graceful connection cleanup with idle expiration**
-- 🧠 **Cache `resolveTenantConfig` results with expiration and manual reset**
+- 🪝 **Lifecycle hooks per resource**

 ### In future/Maybe